jcsteh/osara/readme.md

 1. Move to the track or item you want to start with.
 2. Optionally, select some other contiguous tracks or items.
-3. Run the "OSARA: Enable noncontiguous selection/toggle selection of current track/item (depending on focus)" action to switch to noncontiguous selection.
+3. Press shift+space (OSARA: Enable noncontiguous selection/toggle selection of current track/item) to switch to noncontiguous selection.
-4. Move through tracks/items leaving other tracks/items selected; e.g. using the "Track: Go to next track (leaving other tracks selected)" action.
+4. Move through tracks/items leaving other tracks/items selected; e.g. using shift+downArrow and shift+upArrow to move through tracks.
  These tracks/items will not be selected, but any previously selected tracks/items will remain selected.
-5. When you reach a track you want to select, run the "OSARA: Enable noncontiguous selection/toggle selection of current track" action.
+5. When you reach a track/item you want to select, press shift+space (OSARA: Enable noncontiguous selection/toggle selection of current track/item).
  You can also use this if you want to unselect a previously selected track/item.

 Selection will revert to contiguous selection the next time you move to a track/item without leaving other tracks/items selected.

 If you want to select noncontiguous items on several different tracks, the procedure is exactly the same.
-However, it's important to remember that you must move between tracks without affecting the selection; e.g. using the "Track: Go to next track (leaving other tracks selected)" action.
+However, it's important to remember that you must move between tracks without affecting the selection; i.e. using shift+downArrow and shift+upArrow.
 Otherwise, selection will revert to contiguous selection.

 ### Accessing Controls for Sends/Receives/Outputs in the Track I/O Window